Matt Waldman’s RSP Boiler Room examines the pocket skills of 2018 NFL Draft Prospect Trace McSorley and NFL QBs Jared Goff and Russell Wilson.

 This week’s RSP Boiler Room examines the difference between Penn State’s Trace McSorley — a mobile quarterback — and Russell Wilson and Jared Goff — two NFL stars who understand that “winning from the pocket” is about knowing when and how to maneuver in and outside of its confines.

-For analysis of skill players, get the Rookie Scouting Portfolio.
-Better yet, if you’re a fantasy owner the Post-Draft Add-on comes with the 2012 – 2017 RSPs at no additional charge.
+For analysis of skill players, get the 2018 Rookie Scouting Portfolio, now available for pre-order.
+If you’re a fantasy owner the Post-Draft Add-on comes with the 2012 – 2018 RSPs at no additional charge.
 Best, yet, 10 percent of every sale is donated to Darkness to Light to combat sexual abuse.
 You can purchase past editions of the Rookie Scouting Portfolio for just $9.95 each.